 Who Is Drew Barrymore?

 Actress Drew Barrymore captured audiences' hearts at age seven with her role in E.T.: The Extraterrestrial.
-Her troubled childhood soon led to substance abuse and a wild reputation, however, which negatively impacted her career for many years.
-In 1995, Barrymore founded Flower Films and has since regained success as a talented actress, producer and businesswoman.
+Her troubled childhood soon led to substance abuse and a wild reputation, which negatively impacted her career for many years.
+Barrymore co-founded Flower Films in 1995 and has since regained success as a talented actress, producer and businesswoman, starring in such films as The Wedding Singer, Charlie's Angels, Confessions of a Dangerous Mind and Music and Lyrics.

 Drew Barrymore was born Drew Blythe Barrymore on February 22, 1975, in Los Angeles, California.
-Barrymore is the daughter of actor John Drew Barrymore Jr. and Ildiko Jaid, but her family tree of actors doesn't end there: Her great-grandparents, Maurice Barrymore and Georgiana Drew, and grandparents John Barrymore and Dolores Costello, were also actors.
+She is the daughter of actor John Drew Barrymore Jr. and Ildiko Jaid Barrymore, but her family tree of actors doesn't end there: Her great-grandparents Maurice Barrymore and Georgiana Drew and grandparents John Barrymore and Dolores Costello were also actors.
 Famous director Steven Spielberg is Barrymore's godfather.

-Credited today as a talented young actress, Barrymore has been as well known for her wild antics off-screen as for her acting ability.
-Ildiko Jaid, estranged from husband John Barrymore Jr., began taking her daughter to auditions when Barrymore was an infant.
-The actress appeared in her first television commercial for Puppy Choice dog food before she was 1 year old.
+Jaid, estranged from her husband, began taking her daughter to auditions when Barrymore was an infant.
+The actress appeared in a television commercial for Puppy Choice dog food before her first birthday.

 Troubled Teen Years